Garcelle Beauvais: Other ventures

 In 2008, Beauvais launched a children's jewelry line called Petit Bijou.
 In 2013, she published a children's book titled I Am Mixed, which tells the story of twins exploring "the thoughts and emotions of being of mixed ethnicities."
 She hosts the weekly late-night talk show podcast Going to Bed with Garcelle, in which she discusses dating, sex, and relationships with guests.

 Her memoir, Love Me As I Am: My Journey from Haiti to Hollywood to Happiness, co-written with Nicole E. Smith, was published by Amistad on April 12, 2022.

 Interior design

 On July 13, 2022, Beauvais launched a home collection, "Garcelle at Home" on HSN.
 The collection, inspired by her Haitian heritage, includes comforter sets, lamps, pillows, doormats and other accessories.

 Personal life

 She was married to producer Daniel Saunders; their marriage ended in divorce.
 They have a son, Oliver Saunders, born in 1991.
 Beauvais married Mike Nilon, a talent agent with Creative Artists Agency, in May 2001.
 Their twin sons, Jax Joseph and Jaid Thomas Nilon, were born on October 18, 2007.
 They had dealt with treatment over five years for infertility.
 In April 2010, Beauvais publicly accused Nilon of infidelity after he admitted he had been having an affair for five years.
 Beauvais filed for divorce on May 10, 2010, seeking joint custody of their sons.
+On January 25, 2026, Beauvais experienced an LAPD swatting at her home in Los Angeles, and subsequently discussed it on 'Good Morning America', on January 30, 2026.